Alex-Genovese/floatversion/README.md

 ### MacOS

-Requires Homebrew additions of Bash and of Grep
+Requires Homebrew versions of Bash and Grep and also requires JQ.

 ### Limitations